powdr-labs/powdr/book/src/pil/builtins.md

 Note that the function does not append a newline at the end.

-It returns an empty `constr` array so that it can be used at statement level where constraints are expected.
+It returns an empty `Constr` array so that it can be used at statement level where constraints are expected.

 ### Modulus